jentery/mdia200v6/index.md

 1. "Acts of Communication" and
 2. "Senses of Communication."

+Exit tickets begin today and end on Thursday, March 26th.

 *Please email me if you have any trouble accessing my slide decks in Brightspace.*

 ## M Jan.
 12: Means and Levels of Communication